Posted on

 Check how fallback content appears

 For subscribers with images disabled in their email client, your fallback content will appear in place of images.
-Double-check that all alt text, image captions, and image descriptions make sense on their own and provide context for your email content.
+Double-check that the alt texts, image captions and image descriptions provide context for your email content.
 The fallback content should still result in a good reader experience, even without the images.

 Review on an email rendering service